shekhargulati/52-technologies-in-2016/07-hugo/README.md

 ---

 Now, that we know about static site generators and Hugo let's start building our bookshelf step by step.
 By the end of this tutorial, we will have our bookshelf hosted on Github pages and mapped to a domain.

+## Github repository

+The code for today’s demo application is available on github: [bookshelf](./bookshelf).

 ## Step 1: Getting started with Hugo